Emperor's College of Traditional Oriental Medicine

 Programs Offered: Doctoral

-In 2004, Emperor's College became one of the first schools in the country to offer a Doctoral program, and has already graduated two cohorts.
-The Doctor of Acupuncture and Oriental Medicine (DAOM) is two years of monthly intensives designed for working acupuncturists.
-Class meets one weekend per month on Thursday through Sunday, approximately 8 hours each day, for 24 consecutive months.
+In 2004, Emperor's College became one of the first schools in the country to offer a Doctoral program.
+The Doctor of Acupuncture and Oriental Medicine (DAOM), the highest degree offered in the AOM field, is two years of monthly intensives designed for working acupuncturists.
+Class meets for one long weekend a month for 24 consecutive months.

 1807 Wilshire Boulevard, Suite 200